-The recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: all species of the Orders Anura (frogs and toads) and Caudata (salamanders and newts).
+The recommendations in this chapter apply to: all species of Anura (frogs and toads) and Caudata (salamanders and newts).
+The recommendations also apply to any other susceptible species referred to in the Aquatic Manual when traded internationally.

-Importation or transit of aquatic animal products for any purpose regardless of the infection with Ranavirus species status of the exporting country, zone or compartment
+Importation or transit of aquatic animal products for any purpose regardless of the infection with ranavirus status of the exporting country, zone or compartment

-- 1) Competent Authorities should not require any conditions related to Ranavirus species, regardless of the infection with Ranavirus species status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animal products derived from a species referred to in Article 8.3.2. that are intended for any purpose and comply with Article 5.4.1.: - heat sterilised hermetically sealed amphibian products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time/temperature equivalent that has been demonstrated to inactivate Ranavirus species); - cooked amphibian products that have been subjected to heat treatment at 65°C for at least 30 minutes (or any time/temperature equivalent that has been demonstrated to inactivate Ranavirus species); - c) pasteurised amphibian products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent that has been demonstrated to inactivate Ranavirus species); - d) mechanically dried amphibian products (i.e. a heat treatment at 100°C for at least 30 minutes or any time/temperature equivalent that has been demonstrated to inactivate Ranavirus species). - When authorising the importation or transit of aquatic animal products derived from a species referred to in Article 8.3.2., other than those referred to in point 1 of Article 8.3.3., Competent Authorities should require the conditions prescribed in Articles 8.3.7. to 8.3.12. relevant to the infection with Ranavirus species status of the exporting country, zone or compartment. - When considering the importation or transit of aquatic animal products derived from a species not referred to in Article 8.3.2. but which could reasonably be expected to pose a risk of transmission of Ranavirus species, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
+- 1) Competent Authorities should not require any conditions related to ranavirus, regardless of the infection with ranavirus status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animal products derived from a species referred to in Article 8.3.2. that are intended for any purpose and comply with Article 5.4.1.: - a) heat sterilised hermetically sealed amphibian products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time/temperature equivalent that has been demonstrated to inactivate all virus species of the genus Ranavirus [with the exception of epizootic haematopoietic necrosis virus and European catfish virus]); - b) cooked amphibian products that have been subjected to heat treatment at 65°C for at least 30 minutes (or any time/temperature equivalent that has been demonstrated to inactivate all virus species of the genus Ranavirus [with the exception of epizootic haematopoietic necrosis virus and European catfish virus]); - c) pasteurised amphibian products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent that has been demonstrated to inactivate all virus species of the genus Ranavirus [with the exception of epizootic haematopoietic necrosis virus and European catfish virus]); - d) mechanically dried amphibian products (i.e. a heat treatment at 100°C for at least 30 minutes or any time/temperature equivalent that has been demonstrated to inactivate all virus species of the genus Ranavirus [with the exception of epizootic haematopoietic necrosis virus and European catfish virus]). - 2) When authorising the importation or transit of aquatic animal products derived from a species referred to in Article 8.3.2., other than those referred to in point 1 of Article 8.3.3., Competent Authorities should require the conditions prescribed in Articles 8.3.7. to 8.3.12. relevant to the infection with ranavirus status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animal products derived from a species not referred to in Article 8.3.2. but which could reasonably be expected to pose a risk of transmission of ranavirus, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
 The Competent Authority of the exporting country should be informed of the outcome of this analysis.

-Country free from infection with Ranavirus species
+Country free from infection with ranavirus

-If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with Ranavirus species if all the areas covered by the shared water bodies are declared countries or zones free from infection with Ranavirus species (see Article 8.3.5.).
+If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with ranavirus if all the areas covered by the shared water bodies are declared countries or zones free from infection with ranavirus (see Article 8.3.5.).

-As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with Ranavirus species if:
+As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with ranavirus if:

-none of the susceptible species referred to in Article 8.3.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;
+1) none of the susceptible species referred to in Article 8.3.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;